jonlpersson/ed-latimore/site/_posts/2022-01-07-the-4-most-important-qualities-of-a-good-teacher.md

 When you’re no longer necessary.

 This is an important mindset to have: Your job is to ensure that your student is equipped with both the knowledge and the skills necessary to succeed without your help.
-When you view your role as an educator this way, it changes your approach to teaching and highlights the important role you play in the student's learning
+When you view your role as an educator this way, it changes your approach to teaching and highlights the important role you play in the student’s learning

 Instead of helping them quickly overcome some immediate problem and pass an assessment, you become more concerned with their long-term development.
 Your goal changes from “helping them solve problems” to “shaping them into effective problem solvers”.

-The saying goes: *If you give a man a fish, you feed him for a day.
+The saying goes:&nbsp;*If you give a man a fish, you feed him for a day.
 If you teach a man to fish, you feed them for a lifetime.*

 Don’t give them fish.
 Don’t even “just” teach them how to fish.
 Instead, make sure they understand how to gather food anywhere, regardless of the terrain